BT Broadband Review (Updated March 2026)

 -

-Premium Pricing You pay significantly more than competitors for the exact same speed on the exact same Openreach cables.
+Premium Pricing You usually pay more than rival Openreach-based providers for the same underlying line speed.

 -